-That’s why it is suggested to follow the orthodontists directions.
+That’s why at the dentistry center in Brooklyn, New York we suggest following the orthodontist directions.
 If you slack off or stop wearing it, your teeth could shift and get crooked again or gaps can open up.
-At first your retainer may feel uncomfortable or strange in your mouth, but eventually you get used to it.
-You may experience some gagging or sticking but that would only suggest you to tell your orthodontist so adjustments can be made to your comfortability.
+At first your mouth retainer may feel uncomfortable or strange in your mouth, but eventually, you get used to it.
+You may experience some gagging or sticking but that would only suggest you tell your dental specialist nearby so adjustments can be made to your comfortability.

 Types of Retainers:

-1. Hawley Retainers: Made of metal and acrylic.
-This type of retainer is made of bendable wire and acrylic or plastic.
+Made of metal and acrylic.
+This type of dental retainer is made of bendable wire and acrylic or plastic.
 The wire goes across the front of your teeth, and the acrylic is molded to fit perfectly inside your mouth.
 Hawley retainers are available in a large variety of colors and styles, so you can have a little fun with them by adding sparkles or patterns.
-This type of retainer is adjustable so that your orthodontist can “tweak” your teeth a little bit after braces.
+This type of teeth retainer is adjustable so that your orthodontist can “tweak” your teeth a little bit after braces.

 Cons – It is very noticeable.
 You might lisp at first when wearing it.